Sable/HorsePower/src/horseir/v2/readme.md

 - `node`   : a macro gets node's construct fields directly
 - `chain`  : a macro for chain nodes
 - `opt`    : for optimization strategies
+- `debug`  : an indicator for debugging information

 Function scopes